Environmental issues in New York: Water

 In New York State there are a multitude of water issues.
-In 2016 there was a harmful algal bloom (HABs).
-There are a multitude of bodies of water that are being affected by this for example, Chautauqua Lake was reported with (HABs) as well as a high toxin report.
-In Cattaraugus County the Allegheny Reservoir* was confirmed with algal blooms but no toxins.
-There are many more than 50 affected by (HABs).
-In 1984, the "State Acid Deposition Control Act" (SADCA) required the reduction of SO2 emissions from existing sources and further NOx emission controls on new sources in New York State."
+In 2016 there was a harmful algal bloom (HAB).
+There are a multitude of bodies of water that are being affected by this for example, Chautauqua Lake was reported with HABs, as well as a high toxin report.
+In Cattaraugus County the Allegheny Reservoir was confirmed with algal blooms but no toxins.
+There are many more than 50 affected by HABs.
+In 1984, the State Acid Deposition Control Act required the reduction of SO2 emissions from existing sources and further NOx emission controls on new sources in New York State.
 Issues other causing and or helping the acid rain continue is power plants and automobiles.
 The environmental impact is eroding the ornamental facades, but it also messes with the sensitivity of an ecosystem like the Adirondack Mountains because the acid rains impacts the adequate soil buffering capacity to counter the acids deposited to it.

+In 2016, high levels of PFOA were detected in the groundwater in and around Hoosick Falls, NY.
+A class-action lawsuit was filed against Saint-Gobain Performance Plastics Corp., which resulted in a $65.25 million preliminary settlement that will move to a federal judge for final approval.
+Per a consent order between New York State Department of Environmental Conservation (NYSDEC) and Saint-Gobain Performance Plastics and Honeywell International, the companies were also required to install a filtration system for the public water supply, an interceptor trench to prevent future contamination, and carry out a study to locate a long-term replacement water source.

-New York State's waste disposal management
+Waste disposal management

-There are a multitude of different types of waste that is disposed in York State some of them being household hazardous waste (HHW), construction and demolition debris, industrial/commercial waste, regulated medical waste, waste tires, used oil, and much more.
-Some of the issues that York State faces is there are so many different kinds of waste that needs to be disposed of and there is not enough room for it to go.
+There are a multitude of different types of waste that is disposed in the state, some of them being household hazardous waste, construction and demolition debris, industrial/commercial waste, regulated medical waste, waste tires, used oil, and much more.

 High-volume hydraulic fracturing

-High-volume hydraulic fracturing in New York State(NYS) is no longer a problem but was earlier.
+High-volume hydraulic fracturing in New York State is no longer a problem but was earlier.
 Problems with this were contamination of drinking water.
 It polluted the air with tons of natural gas that was pumped from the ground.
 The drinking water at point was flammable when pedestrians and home owners would light their drinking water on fire.
 The smell of the gases impacted homeowners health very badly making some sick.
 But also it took up a lot of space and affected the living lifestyles of those that were near the sites where they pumped.
 Another impacted was habitat loss due to the large structures.

 Air quality

-According to the American Lung Association's report State of the Air 2012, Monroe County received a grade of 'C' for ground-level ozone.
-That means Monroe County had four orange-alert days.
-That's up from the 2011 report when we had got an 'F'.
-Back in 2004, Rochester was ranked 43rd worst metropolitan area for air quality.
-(Dirty Air, Dirty Power.)
-And, the last time the EPA measured Monroe County for ground-level ozone in 1997, we received a 'marginal' grade, up from the previous 'non attainment' grade.
+According to the American Lung Association's report State of the Air 2024, Queens County and Suffolk County received a grade of 'F' for ground-level ozone.